aquasecurity/tfsec/docs/checks/azure/datafactory/index.md

 ## Checks

-- [no-public-access](no-public-access){:target="_blank" rel="nofollow noreferrer noopener"} Data Factory should have public access disabled, the default is enabled.
+- [no-public-access](no-public-access) Data Factory should have public access disabled, the default is enabled.